-To provide that care, the Bay Area Concussion and Brain Injury Program builds on the UCSF Department of Orthopaedic Surgery's PlaySafe program, which works with school districts across the San Francisco Bay Area to treat and raise awareness about concussion and brain injury.
+To provide that care, the Sports Concussion Program builds on the UCSF Department of Orthopaedic Surgery's PlaySafe program, which works with school districts across the San Francisco Bay Area to treat and raise awareness about concussion and brain injury.
 Athletes at participating schools receive:

 Dr. Benjamin Ma

 "Now we can draw on expertise that exists across UCSF to work with the entire continuum of brain injury patients, from mild to complex," says Benjamin Ma, M.D., chief of Sports Medicine at the UCSF Orthopaedic Institute.